 David Sellwood specialises in immigration, asylum, nationality and human rights law.
-He acts in public and private law proceedings in courts and tribunals at all levels, including the Supreme Court.
-He is regularly instructed in complex asylum and deportation proceedings, judicial reviews, and claims challenging unlawful immigration detention.
+He acts in public and private law proceedings in courts and tribunals at all levels, including SIAC and the Supreme Court.
+He is regularly instructed in complex asylum, deportation and citizenship deprivation proceedings; judicial reviews; and claims challenging unlawful immigration detention.

 David is co-convenor of Garden Court’s immigration team and ranked in Chambers and Partners, UK Bar (Immigration).